team-cake/grid-layouts-practice/README.md

 # Grid - Layouts - Practice

-A simple website to practice some grid layouts
+A simple static website to practice some grid layouts.
+Would you like to have a look?
+[Click here!](https://team-cake.github.io/grid-layouts-practice/)

 ---